RCStep/RedTeam_Tools_n_Stuff/SplitandMerge/README.md

 **SplitandMerge.exe**

-Tool to split/reassemble/run a file into/from chuncks to avoid signatures that may trigger on copy or execution.
+Tool to split/reassemble/run a file into/from chunks to avoid signatures that may trigger on copy or execution.

 Includes the ability to merge and resize the chunks back into an exe, execute, delete, or run a merged .NET assembly entirely in memory.